 Just as the descendants of the Chumash today hold and respect the traditional beliefs of their ancestors it is hoped that through an understanding of their culture you will acquire an appreciation for the meaning of Anapamu.

-Analysis of efforts to engage the academic and professional community for the benefit of the public.
+Efforts to engage the academic and professional community in the creation of an understanding to the benefit the public.

 Apathy?
 Comfort?
 Fear?
 Has our world gotten to big or small.
 Can we sit and watch our cultures fail to adapt, to counter the serious problems we create for ourselves and all life in our environments.
 Who can blame the elite in the world of knowledge for inaction?
 This is knowledge of and for the people.
 If the people fail to see their greater purposes in their greater numbers for the creation of direction in a democracy, how can the leaders follow?